ietf-wg-cellar/flac-specification/flac.md

 The next 4 bits (the first 4 bits of the fourth byte of each frame), referred to as the channels bits, contain both the number of channels of the audio as well as any stereo decorrelation used according to the following table.

 If a channel lay-out different than the ones listed in the following table is used, this can be signaled with a WAVEFORMATEXTENSIBLE\_CHANNEL\_MASK tag in a Vorbis comment metadata block, see [the section channel mask](#channel-mask) for details.
+Note that even when such a different channel lay-out is specified with a WAVEFORMATEXTENSIBLE\_CHANNEL\_MASK and the channel ordering in the following table is overriden, the channels bits still contain the actual number of channel coded in the frame.
 For details on the way left/side, right/side and mid/side stereo are coded, see [the section on interchannel decorrelation](#interchannel-decorrelation).

 Value           | Channels
 :---------------|:-----------